AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add websites.md

 **Note:** If a request already contains the specified header field, WAF overwrites the original field value with the specified value. |
         |**Resource Group**|Select the resource group to which the domain name belongs from the resource group list. **Note:** You can use Resource Management to create resource groups and manage resources under your Alibaba Cloud account by department or project.
 For more information, see [Create a resource group](). |

-    2.  **Change the DNS record.**
+    2.  **Change the DNS record**.

         Change the DNS record as prompted and click **Next**.
 After you change the DNS record, the domain name is mapped to WAF.
-For more information, see [Change the DNS settings](/intl.en-US/Website Access/Website access with CNAME/Change the DNS settings.md).
+For more information, see [Change a DNS record](/intl.en-US/Website Access/Website access with CNAME/Change a DNS record.md).

     3.  **Complete the settings**.